 May I send medicine for my child to school?

-No medication of any kind should be sent to school with the student, including prescription and over-the-counter medications.
-Please contact the school nurse at 283-4600 ext.
-18 in the event a medication must be administered during school hours.
+No medication of any kind should be sent to school with your student, including prescription and over-the-counter medications.
+Please contact School Nurse Tricia Gibbs at 518-283-4600 ext.
+18 if medication must be administered during school hours.
 More information can also be found on the Health Office webpage.

-How will I know if the school is closed or delayed or closes early due to inclement weather?
+How will I know if school is closed, delayed or closes early due to inclement weather?

 If school is closed because of weather or an emergency, an announcement will be posted to the district website, Facebook page, Twitter account and eNews emails.
+Text alerts are also available.
 An announcement will also be made on local television and radio stations.

 Kindergartners have a 42-minute Physical Education class every other day.
 Students are required to participate unless they have a note from a parent.
 Any student who cannot participate for an extended period time will require a note from a doctor.